Sharon Watts: Return of Den Watts

 Den's return aired in September 2003, with Den walking into Sharon's club "Angie's Den" (named after her parents) and uttering the greeting "Hello princess" to his daughter.
 Scriptwriter Sarah Phelps, who penned Den's return, has discussed the episodes in the televised documentary EastEnders Revealed: Dirty Den Returns: "It all had to kick off in Angie's Den because this is the thing that Sharon has built [in] memory of her parents [...] the way she's worshipped them in their death in a way that she couldn't deal with them when they were alive [...] there's a lot of really confused and emotional stuff [for Sharon]".
-Letitia Dean has discussed Sharon's reaction to Den's comeback: "Sharon put her father on such a pedestal, when she found out that he had been alive for all those years and never contacted her — once — it absolutely devastated her, it rocked her world [...]
+Dean has discussed Sharon's reaction to Den's comeback: "Sharon put her father on such a pedestal, when she found out that he had been alive for all those years and never contacted her — once — it absolutely devastated her, it rocked her world [...]
 She couldn't believe that he would be so selfish because she was his princess."
-Leslie Grantham suggested that the one person Den loved more than himself was Sharon and that she was the reason he came back to Walford after 14 years.
+Grantham suggested that the one person Den loved more than himself was Sharon and that she was the reason he came back to Walford after 14 years.
 Part of Den's return episodes featured a 20-page scene between Sharon and Den, played out in their former home, The Queen Vic.
 The director required that this scene be filmed all at once, which Dean has described as daunting but exciting.
 She believed that the long scene helped build realistic tension greatly because both she and Grantham were so nervous about working together again.

 Further discussing Sharon's ambivalent reaction to her father's return Dean said, "Sharon is absolutely dumbstruck at seeing her father again.
 It's like seeing a ghost and she's completely shocked.
 To see him after all this time when she had accepted his death and got on with her life, is too much for her.
 Sharon has been through so much in the past 14 years without Den and has had to cope on her own.
 Although she's pleased to see him, he knows nothing of the life she's had in his absence—he hasn't been there for all the times she's been hurt, like when she was caring for [her dying mother] Angie, or when her fiancé Tom died.
 She's developed as a woman, and for her, their relationship ended when he 'died' while she was still a teenager.
 Everything has been turned upside down for her.
 She's feeling angry and resentful [towards] Den at the moment, but that's only because she loved him so much.
 He's going to have to tread so carefully with her—he's got some real making up to do in order to enable Sharon to trust him again."
 Despite initial animosity and hurt, Sharon eventually welcomes Den back into her life and allows him to return to live with her, resuming head of the Watts dynasty.